-Our Music Therapy sessions use sound to create a safe environment where learners can explore their feelings and memories at their own pace.
-The therapy is tailored to them and their specific needs, and learners can access it through one to one sessions or as part of a group.
+Our music therapy sessions use sound to create a safe environment where students can explore their feelings and memories at their own pace.
+The therapy is tailored to them and their specific needs, and students can access it through one to one sessions or as part of a group.

-Our specialist Music Therapist works closely with our Occupational Therapy, Physiotherapy and Speech and Language Therapy teams and with education facilitators to provide the best learning environment.
+Our specialist music therapist works closely with our occupational therapy, physiotherapy and speech and language therapy teams and with education facilitators to provide the best learning environment.
 Sessions take place at one of our three different sensory rooms, or at a number of other locations across the campus.
-The therapist and learner, through improvisation, will create and develop a musical language of their own.
-The Music Therapist is a full member of BAMT and is registered with the HCPC.
+The therapist and student, through improvisation, will create and develop a musical language of their own.
+The music therapist is a full member of BAMT and is registered with the HCPC.

 - May begin with a welcome song, which may develop into an improvisation

-- Focuses on pre-composed music or an improvised piece, and this is directed by the learner’s choice of instrument and playing style
+- Focuses on pre-composed music or an improvised piece, and this is directed by the student’s choice of instrument and playing style

 - Ends with a closing song to signal the end of the session